Planting companion plants has been a proven strategy among gardeners for ages to protect aromatic flowers from bugs, especially Lavender.

 Moreover, both plants are cold-hardy and survive in USDA zones 5 to 9.
 However, Thyme may become dormant when the first frost hits.

 Remember to provide full sun with warm temperatures ranging from 68-86°F (20-30°C) to witness beautiful blossoms.

 Sage is a popular herbaceous plant that complements Lavender’s sweet smell and appearance.

-Artemisia is a large herbaceous shrub belonging to the Asteraceae family, which exhibits an aromatic smell.
-It produces attractive silver-gray leaves that perfectly contrast purple and blue Lavenders.
+Artemisia is a large herbaceous shrub that gives an aromatic smell and produces attractive silver-gray leaves that perfectly contrast purple and blue Lavenders.

-Yarrow is a popular herb from the Asteraceae, which blossoms yearly and thrives in cold-hardy regions.
+Yarrow is a popular herb from the Asteraceae, which gives honey-flavored umbel bloom yearly and thrives in cold-hardy regions.

 It shares similar characteristics with Lavender, which grows in sandier soil with full sun and minimal watering requirements.